 The death of a loved one can have a profound influence on your life.
-Grief is a natural reaction to loss and its impact can be felt physically, emotionally, and spiritually.
-Everyone however copes with the loss of a loved one differently.
-People often grieve in their own way and in their own time.
+Grief is a natural reaction to loss and its impact can be felt physically, emotionally and spiritually.
+However, everyone copes with the loss of a loved one differently.
+People usually grieve in their own way and in their own time.
 Oncology social workers can listen and assist individuals in discovering new ways to cope with loss and the array of emotions that accompany grief.
-The support you receive from a professional oncology social worker can help you heal.
+The support you receive from a professional oncology social worker can help you in your healing process.

 The Benefits of Individual Counseling for the Bereaved

-Help you better understand the grief process and cope with the feelings that are evoked by grief.
-After the loss of a loved one, you may discover yourself experiencing an array of unpredictable and unfamiliar emotions.
-These may include such feelings as numbness, denial, disbelief, anger, sadness, and fear.
-Although these may feel strange, they simultaneously are normal.
-Grief can be difficult to understand at times and it often takes us time in which to process the experience.
-Again though, people will grieve in their own way and in their own time.
-An oncology social worker can offer a safe space for you to talk about your loss and grieving process.
+Help understanding the grief process and coping with the feelings that are evoked by grief.
+After the loss of a loved one, you may discover yourself experiencing an array of unpredictable and unfamiliar emotions which may include numbness, denial, disbelief, anger, sadness and fear.
+Although these emotions may feel strange, they are also quite normal.
+Grief can be difficult to understand at times, and it often takes time to process the myriad emotions we feel.
+An oncology social worker can offer a safe space for you to discuss your loss and grief.

 Validate your feelings.
 After experiencing the death of a loved one, you may find yourself isolated from family and friends.
-You may feel at times that other people do not understand the feelings and emotions you are experiencing.
-Although this is common, it is important nonetheless, that we talk about our grief and find someone who will listen to our story.
-Counseling can provide a safe space for you to process these emotions.
-In speaking to someone who understands what you are experiencing, we will feel less alone.
+You may feel that others do not understand the feelings and emotions you are experiencing.
+Although this is common, it is important to find an opportunity to talk about your grief and find someone who will listen to and understand your story.
+Counseling can provide a safe space for you to process your emotions.
+In speaking to someone who understands what you are experiencing, you will feel less alone and more connected to hope.
 Oncology social workers can help you connect with others and build a social network that is supportive and affirming of your experience.